HomeMusic & AudioiPad

 9. music making apps

-This is where the iPad shines brightest.
+This is one of the iPad's strongest uses.
 A proper multitrack app lets you record vocals, lay down loops and arrange a whole song with your fingers, and the screen size makes editing far less painful than on a phone.
 Many are free to start, with in app upgrades for extra instruments.
 Pair one with the editors in our photo and video apps guide and you can score your own clips end to end.

 10. piano apps